Q100253: Troubleshooting Mari performance issues

 - Slow opening and saving times

-It is a common mistake that the Image Manager is filled up with several hundred reference images.
+It is a common occurrence that the Image Manager can fill up with several hundred reference images.
 Each of those images are stored within your project and consequently need to be saved with it.
 If you have unexpectedly slow saving and opening times of projects, it might be that your Image Manager is unnecessarily increasing your project size.
 This can also sometime explain large project sizes when your actual model and textures used are lower in size.

 - Recommended file systems

 Users on Linux may find that they can significantly increase performance if they use the EXT3 or EXT4 file system as it is naturally more suited to the way Mari reads and writes projects.

 Mari writes a very large number of small files to its cache directory when saving the archive, and for example, one project like the old blacksmith body example had 75000 files of 10-90 kB each.
 From our internal tests we've noticed that file systems like EXT3 or NTFS are offering the best performance when it comes to dealing with large numbers of small files.

 In comparison, we've not noticed the same performance using the XFS file system and we've had users report that this is acting rather slowly compared to EXT (EXT3, EXT4, etc).
 This is why Mari currently shows a warning when using the XFS file system.

 ADDITIONAL INFORMATIONIf you are still encountering issues after performing the steps outlined in this article, then please open a Support ticket and let us know the issue you are encountering and the troubleshooting steps you have taken so far.
 The information we require to investigate is outlined under Q100090: Reporting a Mari issue .For more information on how to open a Support ticket, please refer to the 'Using the Support Portal' article.

 We're sorry to hear thatPlease tell us why